OutSystems/docs-odc/src/eap/building-apps/data/relationships.md

 Referential integrity refers to the consistency of the relationships between entities.
 It's important that you maintain referential integrity to prevent database errors.

 When you create a relationship between entity A and entity B, you must specify the referential integrity that you want to apply in your data model.
 You define what must happen in entity B if the corresponding record in entity A is deleted.
-In OutSystems, this behavior is defined by the value of the **Delete Rule** property of the reference attribute.
-By default, the **Delete Rule** is set to **Protect** but you can change it according to the desired behavior.
+In ODC, this behavior is defined by the value of the **Delete Rule** property of the reference attribute.
+By default, the **Delete Rule** is set to **Protect** for entities in the same app but you can change it according to the desired behavior.

+Relationships between entities in different apps works differently.
+The **Delete rule** is always set to **Ignore**.

 ### Protect